History

 1 2006

-The Ohio State University Board of Trustees voted to create a new entity, The Ohio State University Center for Clinical and Translational Science, to speed the translation of scientific discoveries into clinical therapies to improve human health for all.
+The Ohio State University Board of Trustees voted to create a new entity, The Ohio State University Center for Clinical and Translational Science (later to be renamed The Ohio State University Clinical and Translational Science Institute or CTSI), to speed the translation of scientific discoveries into clinical therapies to improve human health for all.
 The late Dr. Rebecca Jackson, was named to lead the new enterprise based on her international recognition and outstanding leadership of numerous multi-center research collaborations.
 Her first task was to develop the application for a National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA) grant to fund the new endeavor.

 2 2008